hanshoglund/vitry/manual.md

 ## Time

-Perhaps the most general musical property, time turns out difficult to model in a simple yet coherent way.
-Thus we will provide several different, though related, time models and a simple taxonomy to keep track of them, and their various properties.^[Here time is taken to mean a measurable unit of time (as in the sentence "one second's time"), not the amount of beats in a musical pulsation.]
+Musical time ^[Here taken to mean a measurable unit of time (as in the sentence "one second's time"), not the amount of beats in a musical pulsation.] can be represented in numerous ways.
+We use a type `time` as a general representation of linear and synchronous time.

-We use a type `time` as the root of our hierarchy of time models.
-For simplicity, we will limit this type to linear and synchronous models, and use completely separate types when this is not the case.
 By *linear* we mean that `time` progresses consistently without repetition or jumps, and by *synchronous* that relations between `time` values can be taken to hold in all cases.
 This will be sufficient to represent most conventional music.
 Nonlinear and nonsynchronous time will be covered in later sections.

 ### Time scale